Ramatoulie Othman: Career

 In the early 1980s she worked as a social worker at the Department of Social Welfare in Banjul and also worked as a reporter.
 Between 1983 and 1994 she was a freelance journalist for the Nigerian newspapers Daily Times and National Concord.
 In 1993 she was an actress at the film festival TeleTest of the Nigerian television station Nigerian Television Authority (NTA).
 Around 1996 she wrote for The Daily Observer.

-In 1999, after urging her environment, she published the book A Cherished Heritage, a scientific study of the history of the Muslim Aku, whose roots she sees in freed slaves and settlers with Freetown and Creole community of Serra Leone, as well as West Indies on the opposite shore of the Atlantic.
+In 1999, after urging her environment, she published the book, A Cherished Heritage, a scientific study of the history of the Muslim Aku, whose roots she sees in freed slaves and settlers with Freetown and Creole community of Sierra Leone, as well as West Indies on the opposite shore of the Atlantic.
 The novel Costly Prices (2005) deals with the topics of tourism in Gambia and Gambian bumsters.

 From 2010 to 2018 she was treasurer of the Writers' Association of The Gambia (WAG).

+In 2023, she was selected for the Ebedi International Writers Residency in Iseyin, Nigeria.